MP Estate Planning UK

 how much inheritance tax on 2 million

-In the UK, Inheritance Tax is levied on the estate of someone who has passed away, including their property, money, and possessions.
-Currently, there’s no Inheritance Tax to pay if your estate is valued below the £325,000 threshold or if you leave everything above this threshold to your spouse, civil partner, charity, or community amateur sports club.
+In the UK, Inheritance Tax is levied on the estate of someone who has passed away, including their property, savings, investments, and possessions.
+Currently, there’s no IHT to pay if the taxable value of your estate falls below the £325,000 nil rate band, or if you leave everything above this threshold to your spouse, civil partner, a registered charity, or a community amateur sports club.

 Key Takeaways